-Have you ever wondered if you can breastfeed your baby when you get pregnant again?
+Have you ever wondered if you can breastfeed through a pregnancy or even tandem nurse?

 A lot of moms automatically assume they must, or they are told to wean by their Doctors.